Dahlia Lithwick: Career

 She was a regular guest on The Al Franken Show and has been a guest columnist for The New York Times Op-Ed page.
 Lithwick is Slate's legal correspondent, providing summaries and commentary on current United States Supreme Court cases.
 Lithwick also hosts the podcast Amicus.
 She received the Online News Association's award for online commentary in 2001.
-A 2012 Slate article coined the concept of "Muppet Theory", which makes analogies of social organization to characters from the American puppet media franchise The Muppets.
+In a 2012 Slate article, she coined the concept of "Muppet Theory", which makes analogies of social organization to characters from the American puppet media franchise The Muppets.